ashtonlance/unified-feed/README.md

 - **TypeScript**: Adds static typing to JavaScript, improving reliability and maintainability.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
 - **Axios**: A promise-based HTTP client for making requests to external APIs, offering features like interceptors, automatic transforms of JSON data, and client-side protection against XSRF.
+- **axios-cache-interceptor**: A library that adds caching to Axios requests, reducing the number of API calls and improving performance.

 ### Why These Choices?